Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Some users have reported challenges when using multiple servers.

-Our Opinion on SolarWinds Backup for Office 365
+My personal opinion on SolarWinds Backup for Office 365

 SolarWinds’ product is a little more limited than the other ones we have covered in terms of supported applications (they only run backup and recovery for Microsoft Exchange, SharePoint, and OneDrive).
-The program is, however, well-suited for IT departments that want full control of their data across different sites.
+The program is, however, well-suited for IT departments that want complete control of their data across different sites.
 All storage is offered in a private SolarWinds cloud and can be managed from a centralized dashboard, but local backups are not allowed.

 dell emc powerprotect data manager landing page